mnr/writing-wip/hotmeal.md

 Araci’s day starts with a call to Hestia, the center of suspicion.
 His call is met with an artificially intelligent receptionist, projected through his visor as though sitting across from him at the desk.

 “Hello Araci Belo,” says the receptionist.
-It wasn’t surprising she knew his name, he was easy to identify from his online presence.
+It wasn’t surprising they knew his name, he was easy to identify from his online presence.
 “I’m here to help.”
 The AI exhibits artificial signs of life; her eyes blink, she breathes; but waits, saying nothing more.

-“I’d like to speak to the Hestia Product Manager,” replies Araci.
+“I’d like to speak to the Hestia oven Product Manager,” replies Araci.

 The receptionist doesn’t hesitate.
 “I’m sorry, but our product managers are only available by appointment.
 Can I connect you with our media spokesperson?”